dhee-tree/Team-19/WoodLess/tests/README.md

 This guide goes over test files, and how to set up the testing environment.

 ## Environment Setup
-[`.env.testing`](../.env.example) Is the app enviroment that is used for testing.
+[`.env.testing`](../.env.testing.example) Is the app enviroment that is used for testing.
 We will need to set this up so that we can run tests locally.
 When you add the `--env=testing` modifer to artisan commands, it will use this file instead.

+1. First, copy or rename `.env.testing.example` to `.env.testing`.
-1. First, generate an app key using `php artisan key:generate --env=testing`.
+2. Generate an app key using `php artisan key:generate --env=testing`.
-2. Inside of `.env.testing`, modify lines 12-17 to match the information of a target database different to that of the one in `.env`.
+3. Inside of `.env.testing`, modify lines 12-17 to match the information of a target database different to that of the one in `.env`.
 We don't want to use the same database as testing is very volatile.
+4. Modify lines 31-48 to match those of an email account that the website will use.

 ## Database Setup
 1. Ensure your target MySQL server is running, and you have created a database that matches the one specifed in `.env.testing`.